stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 -Dspring.profiles.active=sparks
 ```

-TODO - Generally a Spring profile is used to parameterise the configuration of bean components but this feature is not relevant for the current demo.
-switch texture,sampler ~ profile

 The profile is injected into the loader to select the scenario-specific configuration file for the particle system:

 ```java